wuher/groke/README.md

 method.

 Another controversy is presenting functions as resources.
-Albeit, the REST guidelines define that a resource can be anything, we do realize that presenting functions as resources makes the interface seem more like an RPC type of service.
+Albeit, the REST guidelines define that a resource can be anything, I do realize that presenting functions as resources makes the interface seem more like an RPC type of service.
 In the REST world it is highly discouraged to use verbs as the names of resources and this is what